troyhacks/MoonLight/docs/develop/installation.md

 ## Prepare for development

 * Changing the frontend (UI)
     * interface folder
     * on each file change, ☑️ or ➡️ will rebuild the UI using node.js
-    * if node.js is not on your system you will get this error:
+    * Windows: if nodejs is not on your system you will get this error:

     <img width="640" height="221" alt="Screenshot 2025-09-25 212255" src="https://github.com/user-attachments/assets/f05ca8d2-6485-4965-8b75-edd4b468ddf4" />

         * download [nodejs](https://nodejs.org/en/download) if it is not run in admin mode you will get this:

     <img width="640" height="501" alt="Screenshot 2025-09-25 212842" src="https://github.com/user-attachments/assets/9945217f-7b4a-4b97-87df-3b35b61ccc0a" />

         * in that case run an administrator command prompt and run the downloaded .msi file as follows:

     <img width="649" height="510" alt="Screenshot 2025-09-25 220442" src="https://github.com/user-attachments/assets/144cce1d-bc59-471c-ace3-aa38c52629e4" />
     <img width="640" height="498" alt="Screenshot 2025-09-25 214052" src="https://github.com/user-attachments/assets/affb20e8-785e-471d-98d9-855e5783ce5e" />

         * after succesful install of nodejs run ☑️ or ➡️ again.
 It might be needed to rebuild node_modules and package-lock.json if you see this

     <img width="640" height="688" alt="Screenshot 2025-09-25 214700" src="https://github.com/user-attachments/assets/b92ccba0-17e1-4434-929e-302ec8afd96e" />

         * Remove node_modules and package-lock.json - run as administrator if the OS complains!
-    * Rebuild node_modules and package-lock.json by opening a vscode shell using [>_] in the statusbar
+        * Rebuild node_modules and package-lock.json by opening a VSCode shell using [>_] in the statusbar
 ```
 cd interface
 npm install
 ```
       * If that give errors set execution policies as follows:

     <img width="640" height="398" alt="Screenshot 2025-09-25 215039" src="https://github.com/user-attachments/assets/629bc8de-d1ce-4d2d-9a92-e08bc9d31d4b" />

       * Press run ☑️ or ➡️ again it should now complete succesfully

     <img width="640" height="571" alt="Screenshot 2025-09-25 220023" src="https://github.com/user-attachments/assets/cd6754f4-d6df-446a-94fe-c3d7f491be59" />